liam-wiltshire/talks/machinelearning/content.md

 ???

 - Thankfully, I vaguely remembered some snippets of a talk I went to a few years before, and from somewhere "Supervised Learning" came to mind.
-- Totally couldn't remember what it actually was however - Google to the rescue
+- Totally couldn't remember what it actually was, however - Google to the rescue!
 - It turns out that supervised learning was pretty much what we wanted - we had data that we knew the label for, so hopefully we can train a function
 - How hard can it be!